revilowaldow/BITC/Sessions/2026/07 26 - Session 69.md

 ### 8:30am
 Clear, cool day
 Ambushed by ankhegs
-Butchered ankhegs and got 11 eyes (about 1kg of)
+Butchered ankhegs and got 11 eyes (about 1kg of eyes 0.2lb each)